Azure/bicep-types-az/generated/network/microsoft.network/2019-06-01/types.md

 * **frontendPortRangeEnd**: int (Required): The last port number in the range of external ports that will be used to provide Inbound Nat to NICs associated with a load balancer.
 Acceptable values range between 1 and 65535.
 * **frontendPortRangeStart**: int (Required): The first port number in the range of external ports that will be used to provide Inbound Nat to NICs associated with a load balancer.
 Acceptable values range between 1 and 65534.
 * **idleTimeoutInMinutes**: int: The timeout for the TCP idle connection.
 The value can be set between 4 and 30 minutes.
 The default value is 4 minutes.
 This element is only used when the protocol is set to TCP.
 * **protocol**: 'All' | 'Tcp' | 'Udp' (Required): The transport protocol for the endpoint.
-Possible values are 'Udp' or 'Tcp' or 'All'.
 * **provisioningState**: string: Gets the provisioning state of the PublicIP resource.
 Possible values are: 'Updating', 'Deleting', and 'Failed'.

 ## LoadBalancingRule
 ### Properties
 * **etag**: string: A unique read-only string that changes whenever the resource is updated.
 * **id**: string: Resource ID.
-* **name**: string: The name of the resource that is unique within a resource group.
+* **name**: string: The name of the resource that is unique within the set of load balancing rules used by the load balancer.
 This name can be used to access the resource.
 * **properties**: [LoadBalancingRulePropertiesFormat](#loadbalancingrulepropertiesformat): Properties of the load balancer.
+* **type**: string (ReadOnly): Type of the resource.

 ## LoadBalancingRulePropertiesFormat
 ### Properties
 * **backendAddressPool**: [SubResource](#subresource): Reference to another subresource.
 * **backendPort**: int: The port used for internal connections on the endpoint.
 Acceptable values are between 0 and 65535.
-Note that value 0 enables "Any Port"
+Note that value 0 enables "Any Port".
 * **disableOutboundSnat**: bool: Configures SNAT for the VMs in the backend pool to use the publicIP address specified in the frontend of the load balancing rule.
 * **enableFloatingIP**: bool: Configures a virtual machine's endpoint for the floating IP capability required to configure a SQL AlwaysOn Availability Group.
 This setting is required when using the SQL AlwaysOn Availability Groups in SQL server.
 This setting can't be changed after you create the endpoint.
 * **enableTcpReset**: bool: Receive bidirectional TCP Reset on TCP flow idle timeout or unexpected connection termination.
 This element is only used when the protocol is set to TCP.
 * **frontendIPConfiguration**: [SubResource](#subresource): Reference to another subresource.
 * **frontendPort**: int (Required): The port for the external endpoint.
 Port numbers for each rule must be unique within the Load Balancer.
 Acceptable values are between 0 and 65534.
-Note that value 0 enables "Any Port"
+Note that value 0 enables "Any Port".
 * **idleTimeoutInMinutes**: int: The timeout for the TCP idle connection.
 The value can be set between 4 and 30 minutes.
 The default value is 4 minutes.
 This element is only used when the protocol is set to TCP.
 * **loadDistribution**: 'Default' | 'SourceIP' | 'SourceIPProtocol': The load distribution policy for this rule.
-Possible values are 'Default', 'SourceIP', and 'SourceIPProtocol'.
 * **probe**: [SubResource](#subresource): Reference to another subresource.
 * **protocol**: 'All' | 'Tcp' | 'Udp' (Required): The transport protocol for the endpoint.
-Possible values are 'Udp' or 'Tcp' or 'All'.
 * **provisioningState**: string: Gets the provisioning state of the PublicIP resource.
 Possible values are: 'Updating', 'Deleting', and 'Failed'.

 ## OutboundRule
 ### Properties
 * **etag**: string: A unique read-only string that changes whenever the resource is updated.
 * **id**: string: Resource ID.
-* **name**: string: The name of the resource that is unique within a resource group.
+* **name**: string: The name of the resource that is unique within the set of outbound rules used by the load balancer.
 This name can be used to access the resource.
 * **properties**: [OutboundRulePropertiesFormat](#outboundrulepropertiesformat): Outbound rule of the load balancer.
+* **type**: string (ReadOnly): Type of the resource.

 ## OutboundRulePropertiesFormat
 ### Properties